Summary

 That said, the EX30 does come with a large practicality flaw that all reviewers mention, and some modify their review scores as a result.
 Volvo has opted to not install any physical buttons that are not required by law, and thus practically all of the cabin controls run through the central touchscreen.

-Top Gear’s Paul Horrell mirrors this complaint, while also explaining that the EX30 is cramped in the rear.
+Top Gear’s Paul Horrell explains that the EX30 is cramped in the rear.
 “The Volvo EX30 is a likeable and admirable car, unless you’re sat in the back of it or lost in the labyrinth that is the screen.”

-As of May 2024, the Volvo EX30 holds a New Car Expert Rating of B, with a score of 69%.
+As of January 2025, the Volvo EX30 holds a New Car Expert Rating of A, with a score of 81%.
 As yet, we don’t have any reliability or safety data, so this score may shift up or down over time as these data points are published.
 Check back soon.

 EX30 highlights